KhanRana/boxing_club/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 # Machester Boxing
-Manchester Boxing is a websiter developed for an imaginary community boxing club whose mission is to promote health and fitness by providing boxing training.
+Manchester Boxing is a website developed for an imaginary community boxing club whose mission is to promote health and fitness by providing boxing training.
 The club is seeing an increased demand and therefore created a website so anyone interested can join and attend the group classes.
 It is a fun way to get healthy.

 [](https://github.com/KhanRana/community_boxing_club/blob/main/assets/media/responsive.png)